guillaume-chevalier/GloVe-as-a-TensorFlow-Embedding-Layer/README.md

 First, we'll download the embedding we need.

 Second, we'll load it into TensorFlow to convert input words with the embedding to word features.
 The conversion is done within TensorFlow, so it is GPU-optimized and it could run on batches on the GPU.
 It is also possible to run this tutorial with just a CPU.
+We'll play with word representations once the embedding is loaded.

 What you'll need:
 - A working installation of TensorFlow.